readysteady/formeze/README.md

 field :title, required: false
 ```

-To make it easy to integrate with your application you might want to return
-a different value for blank fields, such as nil, zero, or a "null" object.
+You might want to return a different value for blank fields, such as nil,
+zero, or a "null" object.
 Use the `blank` option to specify this behaviour.
 For example:

 ```ruby
 field :title, required: false, blank: nil